 Now, having a stronger shoulder, core, and legs can improve backhand power.

-There are some simple tips you can use to add speed to this shot, without spending any extra time at the gym.
+There are five simple tips you can use to add speed to this shot without spending any extra time at the gym.

 Here they are:

 Let’s make sure you have the right fundamentals, starting with the grip.

 You want to use more of a semi-western style grip to get the most out of your one-handed backhand.

 The more your hand is closer to a continental grip, the harder it will be for you to produce the power you want.

 Try moving your hand so that your hand is more behind the grip.
 This will let you drive through the ball, and hit your one-handed backhand with more topspin.

 After you’ve got the right grip, the next step is to have the right first move.

 If you think about the best one-handed backhands in the modern game (Federer, Gasquet, and Wawrinka to name a few) they all have very similar first moves.